bradyhouse/house/fiddles/aws/cloudfront-create-a-cdn.md

 2. Note your region - "N. Virginia"
 3. Open S3
 4. Click the "Create bucket" button
-5. Set the "Name" to "<username>-distant-dist"
+5. Set the "Name" to "{username}-distant-dist"
 6. Set the "Region" to the farthest possible region from your current.
 For example, "Asia Pacific (Sydney)"
 7. Click "Create"
 8. Select the newly created bucket and upload an image and enable public read permissions